ankushg/home-cluster/SETUP.md

 - Disable swap

-### :wrench:&nbsp; Tools
+### 🔧 Tools

-:round_pushpin: You should install the below CLI tools on your workstation.
+📍 You should install the below CLI tools on your workstation.
 Make sure you pull in the latest versions.

 | Tool                                                               | Purpose                                                             |
 |--------------------------------------------------------------------|---------------------------------------------------------------------|